MatthewReinbold/APIFutures/README.md

 ## Where do I find the list of other API Futures contributions for inclusion in my piece?
 A list of submitted contributions will be provided in markdown and copy/paste format at [the API Futures repository](https://github.com/MatthewReinbold/APIFutures/blob/main/2024-contributions.md).
 The example links and a final version will be provided by January 9th for inclusion in your draft pieces.

-## Can you summarize that process in a hand-drawn version that might be mistaken for the work of a child?
+## Can you summarize that process in a drawing that might be mistaken for the child's work?
 Yes!
 Certainly.

 ![image](https://github.com/MatthewReinbold/APIFutures/assets/495507/408d44e5-9520-4479-baa4-ff0a0f504f51)